 - 3 large eggs, separated

 - 1/2 cup (115g) unsalted butter, melted and slightly cooled

 - 1/3 cup (67g) granulated sugar

-- 1 and 3/4 cups buttermilk*
+- 1 and 3/4 cups (420ml) buttermilk*

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

-- butter + pure maple syrup for topping
+- toppings: butter + pure maple syrup

-- In another large bowl, whisk the egg yolks, butter, sugar, buttermilk, and vanilla together until combined.
+- In another large bowl, whisk the egg yolks, melted butter, sugar, buttermilk, and vanilla together until combined.

 - Serve the waffles immediately with butter and maple syrup, or your choice of toppings.

 - Make Ahead & Freezing Instructions: Waffles are best enjoyed the same day.
 I recommend freezing any leftover waffles.
 Waffles can be frozen up to 3 months, then warmed in the toaster.

 - Buttermilk: Though I typically suggest a DIY buttermilk option using regular milk and vinegar/lemon, I highly recommend real buttermilk.
 I used low-fat buttermilk, but full-fat works too.
 I do not suggest any substitutions.
 You can use any extra buttermilk in any of these recipes.

 - Waffle Maker: You can use this recipe in either a Belgian waffle maker or traditional waffle maker/iron.